DineshDOfficial/graphametics/README.md

 # Graphametics
-Collection Programs which represents mathematics in graphical format.
+Collection of programs which represents mathematics in graphical format.